 1. Students shall express their concern initially with the appropriate faculty/staff member involved in the conflict in an informal manner.
-The Director of Compliance should be contacted (ss@beal.edu) at the same time by the student to clarify rights and procedures for both parties.
+The Director of Compliance should be contacted at the same time by the student to clarify rights and procedures for both parties.